jgarber623/sixtwothree.org/src/posts/_posts/2015-07-07-designing-with-progressive-enhancement.md

 A colleague of mine recently declared: "In 2015, I don’t think JavaScript is an enhancement—it's the baseline."

 I reject that notion, though.
 Based on everything we've looked at so far—devices, browsers, networks, contexts—I can't in good conscience accept a statement like that.
-Particularly when building progressively-enhanced websites—and yes, even "web apps"—is perfectly achievable with a little bit of planning, know-how, and elbow grease.
+Particularly when building progressively-enhanced websites—and yes, even _web apps_—is perfectly achievable with a little bit of planning, know-how, and elbow grease.

 ## Applying Progressive Enhancement